-- 1. We believe the Bible is the inspired, infallible, and only authoritative Word of God.
-It is our rule of faith and practice, and all church tradition and human reason must be subject to it. - 2.
-We believe in the one true living God, the eternal, self-existent Creator who has revealed Himself as One Being in three persons-Father, Son, and Holy Spirit, each of whom possesses equally all the attributes of deity and the characteristics of personality. - 3.
-We believe in the deity of our Lord Jesus Christ, His virgin birth, sinless life, miraculous ministry, substitutionary atoning death, bodily resurrection, triumphant ascension, abiding intercession on our behalf, and personal return in power and glory.
-We believe in the humanity of Jesus Christ. - 4.
-We believe in the present ministry of the Holy Spirit, including the Baptism in the Holy Spirit and the bestowal of spiritual gifts for service and the working of signs and wonders. - 5.
-We believe in the historicity of the Genesis account of creation. - 6.
-We believe that there is a personal devil who seeks to tempt and separate people from God. - 7.
-We believe that man was created in the image of God, good and upright, but fell from his state of innocence by voluntary disobedience of God.
-This historical fall brought all mankind under divine condemnation, with every individual in need of regeneration by the Holy Spirit. - 8.
-We believe that salvation is entirely by the grace of God, apart from human works or merit, and that it is received through faith in Jesus Christ, who died for our sins. - 8.
-We believe that holiness is the result of the believer's identification with Christ in His death, resurrection, and throne life in glory.
-It is realized by faith in the Lord Jesus Christ through the power of the Holy Spirit and a life of obedience to God's Word.
+- We believe the Bible is the inspired, infallible, and only authoritative Word of God.
+It is our rule of faith and practice, and all church tradition and human reason must be subject to it. - We believe in the one true living God, the eternal, self-existent Creator who has revealed Himself as One Being in three persons-Father, Son, and Holy Spirit, each of whom possesses equally all the attributes of deity and the characteristics of personality. - We believe in the deity of our Lord Jesus Christ, His virgin birth, sinless life, miraculous ministry, substitutionary atoning death, bodily resurrection, triumphant ascension, abiding intercession on our behalf, and personal return in power and glory.
+We believe in the humanity of Jesus Christ. - We believe in the present ministry of the Holy Spirit, including the Baptism in the Holy Spirit and the bestowal of spiritual gifts for service and the working of signs and wonders. - We believe in the Genesis account of creation.

-- 9. We believe in divine healing that through His atonement Christ purchased deliverance from every sickness, and by His Spirit Christ makes healing available according to God's wisdom and sovereignty. - 10.
-We believe that the Church is the body of Christ, of which He is the Head, and that it is composed of all truly redeemed people, who are in spiritual unity and who are committed to the proclamation of the gospel throughout the world. - 11.
-We believe that final judgment will take place at the end of time, with the unrighteous entering into everlasting punishment in hell and the righteous into everlasting blessedness in heaven.
+- We believe that there is a personal devil who seeks to tempt and separate people from God. - We believe that man was created in the image of God, good and upright, but fell from his state of innocence by voluntary disobedience of God.
+This historical fall brought all mankind under divine condemnation, with every individual in need of regeneration by the Holy Spirit. - We believe that salvation is entirely by the grace of God, apart from human works or merit, and that it is received through faith in Jesus Christ, who died for our sins. - We believe that holiness is the result of the believer's identification with Christ in His death, resurrection, and throne life in glory.
+It is realized by faith in the Lord Jesus Christ through the power of the Holy Spirit and a life of obedience to God's Word. - We believe that the Church is the body of Christ, of which He is the Head, and that it is composed of all truly redeemed people, who are in spiritual unity and who are committed to the proclamation of the gospel throughout the world. - We believe that final judgment will take place at the end of time, with the unrighteous entering into everlasting punishment in hell and the righteous into everlasting blessedness in heaven.